microsoft/botframework-cli/packages/cli/README.md

   $ bf luis:build

 OPTIONS
-  -f, --force                      If --out flag is provided, overwrites relevant dialog file -h, --help                       show CLI help
-  -i, --in=in                      Lu file or folder
+  -f, --force                      If --out flag is provided with the path to an existing file, overwrites that file -h, --help                       luis:build command help -i, --in=in                      Lu file or folder

   -o, --out=out                    Output folder name to write out .dialog files.
 If not specified, application